Skip to content

 Table of Contents

 Feeling the load build?
-The Flare Quiz tells you if you are heading into a Pre-Flare.
+The Flare Quiz tells you if you're heading into a Pre-Flare.

 Triggers are half the story.
 Load is the other half.

-A simple trigger list makes it sound like you just avoid one bad thing and everything gets better.
+A simple trigger list makes it sound like if you can just avoid one irritant, everything will get better.
 Real skin is rarely that simple.
 Heat and sweat, fragrance, harsh products, dry air, friction, poor sleep, and stress can all affect the skin barrier.
 Any one of them might not be enough to cause a flare.
 But when several build up together, your skin may reach a tipping point.

 The useful part of thinking about flares this way is that it gives you more than one lever to pull.
-You do not have to find a single culprit.
-You just have to reduce enough of what is weighing on your skin.
+You don't have to find a single culprit.
+You just have to reduce what's weighing on your skin.

-So look for the stack, not the villain.
-Pause new or fragranced products, stay cool when you can, choose softer fabrics, protect your sleep, and manage the stress that is within your control.
-And when your skin starts sending early signals, support the barrier before a flare develops.
+So, look for the stack, not the villain.
+Pause new or fragranced products, stay cool when you can, choose softer fabrics, protect your sleep, and manage the stress that's within your control.
+And when your skin starts sending early signals, understand where you are in the Flare Cycle and support the barrier before a flare develops.

 Signal supports the barrier the moment the load starts to show, before the flare arrives.